Children's Hospital Colorado

 Monitoring EoE treatment

 Our team uses a procedure called an endoscopy to monitor EoE treatment progress.
-At Children’s Colorado, we developed the transnasal endoscopy, a new procedure that is more comfortable for patients who need to receive endoscopies more frequently.
-This method achieves the same results as a normal endoscopy, but it doesn’t include any sedation or anesthesia.
-A transnasal endoscopy also offers a much shorter recovery time.
+At Children’s Colorado, we’ve also developed two new procedures that are more comfortable for patients who need to receive endoscopies more frequently: the transnasal endoscopy and the esophageal string test Both of these methods achieve the same results as a normal endoscopy, but they don’t include any sedation or anesthesia.
+They also take less time to perform and have a much shorter recovery time.
+Learn about the transnasal endoscopy process through Haylie’s experience with the procedure and see how simple an esophageal string test is in our overview video.

 What to expect from EoE treatment